International Law of Global Security, Peace and Development

 You are required to submit a personal statement explaining why you want to undertake the LLM, International Law of Global Security, Peace & Development.
 Please download the appropriate template for this under required documents.

-Non-law graduates may require a minimum of credits in law depending on their Semester 3 pathway selection.
+Non-law graduates may require a minimum of credits in law depending on their Semester 3 pathway selection at point of entry to the programme.
 Please see below.

 Entry requirements of partner universities: